mariamkhmahran/nasdaq/README.md

 ### API
 [Polygon](https://polygon.io/docs) API was used to get all the data about the tickers and their open/close details

+*note: the app is using polygon's **Free plan** which only allows 5 requests/minute.
+When the app reaches this limit, an error screen will be shown.*

 ## Architecture

 The web app is a React app built on `create-react-app`.